Charge radii of $^{11-16}$C, $^{13-17}$N and $^{15-18}$O determined from their charge-changing cross-sections and the mirror-difference charge radii: Introduction

 \section{Introduction}

-The nuclear charge distribution is one of the fundamental quantities for understanding nuclear structure and provides insights into the equation of state for the nucleonic matter.
+The nuclear charge distribution is one of the fundamental quantities for understanding nuclear structure and essential to study the neutron skin thickness of heavy nuclei together with the neutron density distribution, which provides insights into the equation of state for the nucleonic matter~\cite{Roca11}.
 Mirror nuclei comprise the same total number of protons and neutrons, but the number of protons in one equals the number of neutrons in the other.
 Properties of mirror nuclei provide access to the charge symmetry of the nuclear force and the nuclear isospin symmetry.
 For instance, precise charge radii data of mirror nuclei are extremely valuable for studying isospin effects in nuclei and model developments~\cite{Rein22}.
-The mirror-difference charge radii, $\Delta R_{\text {ch}}^{\text{mirror}}(^{A}Y/X)= R_{\text{ch}}(^{A}_{N}Y_{Z})-R_{\text {ch}}(^{A}_{Z}X_{N})$, for the mirror nuclei with mass number $6 \leq A \leq 56$ are predicted to have a linear relation to the isospin asymmetry ($I \equiv (N-Z)/A$) using the \textit{ab initio} coupled cluster (CC) and auxiliary field diffusion Monte Carlo (AFDMC) methods~\cite{Mirror23}, where $N$ ($Z$) is the neutron (proton) number of the proton-rich mirror partner.
+The mirror-difference charge radii, $\Delta R_{\text {ch}}^{\text{mirror}}(^{A}Y/X)= R_{\text{ch}}(^{A}_{N}Y_{Z})-R_{\text {ch}}(^{A}_{Z}X_{N})$ with $N$ ($Z$) being the neutron (proton) number of the proton-rich mirror partner, for the mirror nuclei with mass number $6 \leq A \leq 56$ are predicted to have a linear relation to the isospin asymmetry ($I \equiv (N-Z)/A$) using the \textit{ab initio} coupled cluster (CC) and auxiliary field diffusion Monte Carlo (AFDMC) methods~\cite{Mirror23}.
 As an analog of the neutron skin, $\Delta R_{\text {ch}}^{\text{mirror}}$ has also been suggested to constrain the slope of the symmetry energy at saturation density~\cite{Wang13}.
 Test of this hypothesis has been made with different theories and sparse data~\cite{Wang13,Brown17,Yang18,Brow20,Rein22,Xu22,Huang23,Bano23,Gaut24}.
-However, the proper treatment of theoretical parameters (e.g., pairing correlations, shell effects, etc.) still needs to be verified with experimental data of both bound and weakly bound nuclei over a broad range of isospin asymmetry.
+However, the proper treatment of theoretical parameters (e.g., pairing correlations~\cite{Huang23,Ma24}, deformation~\cite{Ding23} and shell effects~\cite{Mohammed23}, etc.) still needs to be verified with experimental data of both bound and weakly bound nuclei over a broad range of isospin asymmetry.

 When extending from stable to short-lived exotic nuclei, the electron scattering method has been precluded by the difficulty in preparing the target material, but the recent internal target-forming technique opens the possibility for electron scattering off short-lived unstable nuclei in the near future~\cite{Maza08,Suda17,Tsukada17}.
 The isotope shift method has been booming in recent years~\cite{Block20}.
 It relies on theoretical calculations to disentangle the nuclear size-related field shift from the mass shift and can hardly access nuclei in the region containing carbon and oxygen isotopes~\cite{Yang23}.
 Both methods use electromagnetic probes.
 From the hadronic probe side, the nuclear matter distribution has been extensively studied by measuring the interaction cross sections.
 Analogously, the charge-changing cross section (CCCS), describing the probability of an incident nucleus losing its proton(s) by interacting with the target, is considered as an alternative method to investigate the proton distributions in nuclei~\cite{Yama11}.
 Such a method can in principle be applied to any isotope in the nuclear chart.